AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_3/README.md

 The script "filter_coverage_file.py" was used to filter sam files by setting a coverage cutoff.

-The script "filter_bam_by_reference.py" was used to filter bam file by using the scaffold name of only viral species representatives
+The script "filter_bam_by_reference.py" was used to filter bam file by using the scaffold name of only viral species representatives.

+Summer => Late Summer and Winter => Ice-on, separately.

 [script] 08.Time_series_analysis.part3.microdiversity_analysis.step5.conduct_separate_mapping_for_summer_and_winter.pl